dask/dask/docs/source/bag-overview.rst

 great deal of inter-worker communication.
 For common operations this is rarely an issue as most ``dask.bag`` workflows are embarrassingly parallel or result in reductions with little data moving between workers.

-Additionally, using multiprocessing opens up potential problems with function serialization (see below).

 Shuffle
 ~~~~~~~